rdegges/okta.github.io/hugo/content/blog/jhipster-ionic-with-oidc-authentication.md

 ---
 layout: blog_post
+title: "Use Ionic for JHipster to Create Mobile Apps with OIDC Authentication"
 author: mraible
 date: 2018-01-30T00:00:00Z
-description: This article shows you how to use Ionic for JHipster to create a hybrid mobile app that runs on your phone.
+description: "This article shows you how to use Ionic for JHipster to create a hybrid mobile app that runs on your phone.
 It supports JWT authentication, as well as OAuth 2.0 / OIDC.
-It even works with JHipster microservices!
+It even works with JHipster microservices!"
-tags:
-- ionic
-- ionicframework
-- jhipster
-- oidc
-- oauth
-- cordova
-- opencollective
-- ios
-- android
-title: Use Ionic for JHipster to Create Mobile Apps with OIDC Authentication
+tags: [ionic, ionicframework, jhipster, oidc, oauth, cordova, opencollective, ios, android]
 tweets:
-- 'Learn how to use Ionic for JHipster to create a mobile app that works with Okta for authentication → '
+- "Learn how to use Ionic for JHipster to create a mobile app that works with Okta for authentication → "
-- 'Did you know that the team behind @oktadev developed and maintains an Ionic Module for JHipster?
-It''s pretty sweet.
-This blog post shows you how to use it to generate a mobile app. '
+- "Did you know that the team behind @oktadev developed and maintains an Ionic Module for JHipster?
+It's pretty sweet.
+This blog post shows you how to use it to generate a mobile app. "
 - "Just when you thought @java_hipster couldn't get any better, we released an @ionicframework module that allows generating a hybrid mobile app!
-You should try it; it'll be fun!
+You should try it; it'll be fun! 😋 "
-  \U0001F60B "
 ---

 We 💙 Ionic, JHipster, and Java here at Okta.
 Ionic is a framework for building native mobile apps using web technologies.
 Technically, this is called a “hybrid” app because it’s not using native SDKs.
 Hybrid mobile apps are distributed just like native apps: they can be installed on mobile devices, and they’re listed in app stores.
 As an end user, there’s a good chance you can’t tell the difference between a hybrid mobile app and a native mobile app.